-- o Added note that the PPK is stirred in the initial IKE SA setup only. - o Added note about the initiator ignoring any content in the PPK_IDENTITY notification from the responder. - o fixed Tero's suggestions from 2/6/1028 - o Added IANA assigned message types where necessary. - o fixed minor text nits o Migrated from draft-fluhrer-qr-ikev2-05 to draft-ietf-ipsecme-qr-ikev2-00 that is a WG item.
+- Added note that the PPK is stirred in the initial IKE SA setup only. - Added note about the initiator ignoring any content in the PPK\IDENTITY notification from the responder. - o fixed Tero's suggestions from 2/6/1028 - o Added IANA assigned message types where necessary. - o fixed minor text nits

-- o Nits and minor fixes. - o prf is replaced with prf+ for the SK d and SK pi/r calculations. - o Clarified using PPK in case of EAP authentication. - PPK_SUPPORT notification is changed to USE_PPK to better reflect its purpose.
+- o Nits and minor fixes. - o prf is replaced with prf+ for the SK\d and SK\pi/r calculations. - o Clarified using PPK in case of EAP authentication. - PPK\SUPPORT notification is changed to USE\PPK to better reflect its purpose.